When are Speech Sounds Developed?

 As a general rule I like to use speech sound norms as guidelines for which sounds I may try to stimulate next, but if I find a child is more stimulable (they can say the sound in imitation or can easily be taught the sound) for the th sound than the /f/ sound I am going to teach the th sound before the /f/ sound even though according to the norms the th sound is mastered later than the /f/ sound.

 Remember to not get hung up on what age the “typical” child masters a specific sound.
 Use this as a general guide only!
-You can download a PDF of this Speech Sound Development Chart on the free downloads page.
+You can download a PDF of this Speech Sound Development Chart from the link above or click HERE.

 Let us look at each of our children individually and think also of how our child’s speech errors are affecting their ability to communicate, how they may affect their school work, their interactions with their peers and their self esteem.
 Let’s be advocates for our children’s development and give them the support they need to be effective communicators whether or not it is the “right time” to address a specific sound according to speech sound norms.